marcusasplund/diascanner/README.md

 Dia Scanner with Espruino Pico

-A variant of model described at: [http://www.stockholmviews.com/speedscanner/](http://www.stockholmviews.com/speedscanner/), there is a more detailed description available.
+A variant of model described at: [http://www.stockholmviews.com/speedscanner/](http://www.stockholmviews.com/speedscanner/), there are a much more detailed project description available.

 ## Hardware used